DIAGNijmegen/pathology-streamingclam/README.md

 Lightstream implementation of the StreamingCLAM model

+## Requirements
+The StreamingCLAM package requires the following dependencies:

+- Python3.10 or higher
+- lightstream
+- albumentationsxl
+- pytorch 2.0.0 or higher
+- pytorch lightning 2.0.
+- torchvision

 ## Running StreamingCLAM

 To run the streamingclam, first git clone the repository, and optionally add it to your PYTHONPATH if needed: